FortressOne/fortressone.github.io/index.md

 Download and run the [FortressOne for Windows installer](https://github.com/FortressOne/windows-installer/releases/latest).

-_You might get a notifcation that Windows prevented and unknown app from running.
+_You might get a notification that Windows prevented and unknown app from running.
 You can click 'More info' > 'Run anyway'._